Energy: None of that Low-Grade Sh*t

 But the moment we choose to put ourselves on the receiving end of a friend’s negative energy is the moment we choose to stand across from a charging station.

-I want to be always mindful of my energy and how I wield it, and I want to surround myself with people who do the same.
-In the unexamined life, we are seldom aware of how we affect others.
+I want always to be mindful of my energy and how I wield it, and I want to surround myself with people who do the same.
+In the unexamined life, we aren't aware of how we affect others.

 Here is a reminder for all of us: